Shinevision/WebP-Converter/README.md

 Example: image.webp will convert to image.png.
 4. Press the "Convert" button.
 If Google's webp tools are not found it will ask if you want to download the tools.
 Done.

+# Format
+multible files will format using the ";" (semicolon).
+Example: C:/path/to/image/image01.png;C:/path/to/image/image02.png;C:/path/to/image/image03.png etc.